mrspeaker/ziloz/README.md

 ### required:

-- ammo network amount is off.
+- ammo network amount is off?
-- if other ntwork killed, local die never sent.
 - balance

 ### Then: